turbulent0/knowledge_base/.swm/knowledge_base.vdosg.sw.md

 * Leave the model as is, despite multicollinearity.
 The presence of multicollinearity doesn't affect the efficiency of extrapolating the fitted model to new data provided that the predictor variables follow the same pattern of multicollinearity in the new data as in the data on which the regression model is based.
 * principal component regression

+## Gan

+Generator and classificator - loss as difference between gerenated image and input image, classificator tries to find difference between input and generated image

 # Databases, pandas, DataFrame

+## Columnstore (dwh, analytic with fact table) and rowstore (transactions) based table

+Columnstore indexes are the standard for storing and querying large **data warehousing fact tables.** This index uses column-based data storage and query processing to achieve gains up to 10 times the query performance in your data warehouse over traditional row-oriented storage.
+You can also achieve gains up to 10 times the data compression over the uncompressed data size.

+!Columnstore take only columns, that are used in query, compress data, long time to write, delete rows (need to uncompress all data)

+* Columns store values from the same domain and commonly have similar values, which result in high compression rates.
+I/O bottlenecks in your system are minimized or eliminated, and memory footprint is reduced significantly.
+* High compression rates improve query performance by using a smaller in-memory footprint.
+In turn, query performance can improve because SQL Server can perform more query and data operations in memory.
+* Batch execution improves query performance, typically by two to four times, by processing multiple rows together.
+* Queries often select only a few columns from a table, which reduces total I/O from the physical media.

+!
+Rowstore for transactions

+**columnStore**

+A columnstore index is a technology for storing, retrieving, and managing data by using a columnar data format, called a  *columnstore* .

+A columnstore is data that's logically organized as a table with rows and columns, and physically stored in a column-wise data format.

+**Rowstore**

+A rowstore is data that's logically organized as a table with rows and columns, and physically stored in a row-wise data format.
+This format is the traditional way to store relational table data.
+In SQL Server, rowstore refers to a table where the underlying data storage format is a heap, a clustered index, or a memory-optimized table.

+Rowstore indexes perform best on queries that seek into the data, when searching for a particular value, or for queries on a small range of values.
+Use rowstore indexes with transactional workloads, OLTP workload

+!!! **Both**

+you can create an updatable **nonclustered columnstore index** on a rowstore table.
+The columnstore index stores a copy of the selected columns, so you need extra space for this data, but the selected data is compressed on average 10 times.

+## OLTP vs OLAP

+OLTP or Online Transaction Processing is **a type of data processing that consists of executing a number of transactions occurring concurrently**

+Online analytical processing (OLAP) is **software technology you can use to analyze business data from different points of view**

+Online analytical processing (OLAP) and online transaction processing (OLTP) are data processing systems that help you store and analyze business data.
+You can collect and store data from multiple sources—such as websites, applications, smart meters, and internal systems.
+OLAP combines and groups the data so you can analyze it from different points of view (**join, group by, data read)**.
+Conversely, OLTP stores and updates transactional data reliably and efficiently in high volumes(**write, update, delete)**

+## Star (snowflake) schema - data modelling technic for analytical purposes

+In the context of databases and data warehousing, dimension and fact tables are two fundamental components of the star schema or snowflake schema, which are common data modeling techniques used to organize and structure data for analytical purposes.

+1. Dimension Table:
+   A dimension table contains descriptive attributes that provide context and details about the data in a fact table.
+It represents the "who," "what," "where," "when," and "how" aspects of the data.
+Dimensions are used to slice and dice the data and form the basis for organizing information in a multidimensional structure.
+Each dimension typically corresponds to a single entity or category.

+For example, in a sales database, you might have dimension tables for:

+* Customers (with attributes like customer ID, name, address, etc.).
+* Products (with attributes like product ID, name, category, price, etc.).
+* Time (with attributes like date, month, year, etc.).
+* Locations (with attributes like location ID, city, country, etc.).

+2. Fact Table:
+   A fact table contains quantitative data and measures, usually numeric values, that represent business facts or events.
+It captures the "how much" or "how many" aspects of the data.
+Fact tables are typically large and contain foreign keys to the dimension tables, which establish relationships between the facts and the corresponding dimensions.

+In the sales example, the fact table might contain records of individual sales transactions, with measures like:

+* Sales Amount
+* Quantity Sold
+* Discount Applied
+* Profit

+Each row in the fact table corresponds to a specific business event or transaction and is associated with the appropriate dimension keys to link it to the corresponding entities in the dimension tables.

+The star schema and snowflake schema models are widely used in data warehousing and business intelligence systems to facilitate efficient querying and analysis of large datasets.
+By separating the **descriptive attributes** into dimension tables and the **quantitative data** into fact tables, these models help improve query performance and simplify complex analytical queries.

+## SCD slowly change dimension promlem (Kimball approach)

+A **slowly changing dimension** ( **SCD** ) in [data management](https://en.wikipedia.org/wiki/Data_management "Data management") and [data warehousing](https://en.wikipedia.org/wiki/Data_warehousing "Data warehousing") is a [dimension](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)) "Dimension (data warehouse)") which contains relatively static [data](https://en.wikipedia.org/wiki/Data "Data") which can change slowly but unpredictably, rather than according to a regular schedule.Some examples of typical slowly changing dimensions are entities such as names of geographical locations, customers, or products.

+Some scenarios can cause [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity "Referential integrity") problems.

+For example, a [database](https://en.wikipedia.org/wiki/Database "Database") may contain a [fact table](https://en.wikipedia.org/wiki/Fact_table "Fact table") that stores sales records.
+This fact table would be linked to dimensions by means of [foreign keys](https://en.wikipedia.org/wiki/Foreign_key "Foreign key").
+One of these dimensions may contain data about the company's salespeople: e.g., the regional offices in which they work.
+However, the salespeople are sometimes transferred from one regional office to another.
+For historical sales reporting purposes it may be necessary to keep a record of the fact that a particular sales person had been assigned to a particular regional office at an earlier date, whereas that sales person is now assigned to a different regional office.

+Dealing with these issues involves SCD management methodologies referred to as Type 0 through 6.
+Type 6 SCDs are also sometimes called Hybrid SCDs.

+## Integrity of Database

+There are typically four types of integrity constraints that are enforced in a database:

+1. Entity Integrity: This constraint ensures that each row in a table is uniquely identifiable.
+It is usually maintained through the use of primary keys, which are unique identifiers for each row in the table.
+2. Referential Integrity: This constraint ensures the relationships between tables are maintained correctly.
+It ensures that foreign key values (references to another table's primary key) in one table match the primary key values of another related table, or are NULL.
+3. Domain Integrity: This constraint enforces rules about the valid values that can be stored in each column of a table.
+For example, specifying a column as numeric and not allowing non-numeric characters.
+4. Check Integrity: This constraint allows you to define custom rules that the data in a column must adhere to.
+For instance, you can enforce that ages must be positive numbers or that dates must be within a specific range.

 ## ACID